Quitch/GW-AI-Overhaul/README.md

    }
    ```

-2. Add the following to the gw_play scene:
+2. Add the following to the gw_play scene if you're adding tech cards:

    ```javascript
    if (model.gwaioDeck) model.gwaioDeck.push("YOUR_TECH_ID");